jundalisay/superb/content/en/material/principles/part-3/chapter-02.md

-+++
+---
+heading: "Chapter 3"
+title: "Quantum of Electricity"
+# heading: Electromagnetism in Physics, Spreading through space
+date: 2020-01-29
+image: /photos/physics/light.jpg
-heading     = "Quantum of Electricity" title       = "Electrons are Positive, Protons are Negative" date        = "2020-01-01" author      = "Juan" description = "In Superphysics, electrons have a positive or masculine charge while protons have a negative or feminine charge.
-This is in line with the male Yang and the female Yin" linkTitle   = "Electron are Positive" image      = "/photos/physics/light.jpg" categories  = ["Material Superphysics"] linkb = "/material/solutions/fusion" linkbtext = "Fusion" linkf = "/material/solutions/light-based-computing" linkftext = "light-based-computing" icon = "/icons/spmat.png" aliases = [ "articles/material/electrons-are-positive", "/material/electrons-are-positive"
+description: "In Superphysics, electrons have a positive or masculine charge while protons have a negative or feminine charge.
+This is in line with the male Yang and the female Yin"
-]
-+++
+linkb: /material/principles/spatial
+linkbtext: Spacetime
+linkf: /material/principles/spin
+linkftext: Spin
+author: Juan
+icon: /icons/spmat.png
+aliases:
+  /articles/material/electrons-are-positive
+  /material/electrons-are-positive
+  /material/principles/radiant
+---

 Have you wondered why negative ions make us feel positive, and positive ions make us feel negative?